aprilbala/aprilbala.github.io/projects/funkollector.md

 <center>
 <div class="ui images"><img src="../images/screenshots-funkollector/mycollectionform.png" width="600px"></div>
 </center>

+Looking back on this project, there are definelty things I would improve and add.
+For instance, I would add a feature that t=a

 The code for this project can be found in my Funkollector repository on my GitHub [here](https://github.com/aprilbala/funkollector).
 Additionally, a video explaining the project can be found [here](https://www.youtube.com/watch?v=Tqvs8DM7cUA).